RatJuggler/jhipster-monolith-dinosaurs/docker-compose/README.md

     ?
 Which *type* of application would you like to deploy?
     Monolithic application
     ?
-Enter the root directory where your applications are located ../ 1 applications found at /home/john/IdeaProjects/
+Enter the root directory where your applications are located ../..
+    1 applications found at /home/john/IdeaProjects/
     ?
 Which applications do you want to include in your configuration? jhipster-monolith-dinosaurs
     ?
 Do you want to setup monitoring for your applications ?
-    Yes, for logs and metrics with the JHipster Console (based on ELK) ?
-You have selected the JHipster Console which is based on the ELK stack and additional technologies, which one do you want to use ?
-    Curator, to help you curate and manage your Elasticsearch indices

-(_Note: when I first did this the new files/folders were generated in the project root so I moved them to the docker-compose folder_).
+    Yes, for metrics only with Prometheus

 You can then control all the services using commands as previously:

     docker-compose up -d